SteveDunn/Intellenum/README.md

 # Intellenum: intelligence, for your enums!

-Intellenum is an open source project written in C# that provides a fast and efficient way to deal with enums.
+Intellenum is an open source C# project that provides a fast and efficient way to deal with enums.
-It uses source generation to make dealing with enums faster and easier than ever.
-It generates backing code for extremely fast, and allocation-free, lookups, with the `FromName` and `FromValue` methods (and the equivalent `Try...` methods).
+It uses source generation to that generates backing code for extremely fast, and allocation-free, lookups, with the `FromName` and `FromValue` methods (and the equivalent `Try...` methods).

-The benefits of using Intellenum over standard enums is speed for the times when you need to see if an enum has a member of a particular name or value.
+Intellenum provides speed benefits over standard enums for when you need to see if an enum has a member of a particular name or value.
 Benchmarks are provided below, but here is a snippet showing the performance gains for using `IsDefined`:

 | Method          | Mean          | Error       | StdDev      | Median       | Gen0   | Allocated |